 The Climate Stewardship Act will:

-- Plant over 4 billion trees by 2030, and 15 billion trees by 2050, on a combination of federal, state, local, tribal, and non-governmental lands.
+- Plant over 16 billion trees by 2050, on a combination of federal, state, local, tribal, and non-governmental lands.
 The ambitious level of tree planting outlined in the Climate Stewardship Act makes it the biggest reforestation measure ever to be introduced in Congress.

 - Support voluntary climate stewardship practices on over 100 million acres of farmland, reducing or offsetting agricultural emissions by one-third by 2025, through: